darlanmendonca/generator-bitch/README.md

 The MIT License (MIT)

-Copyright (c) 2015 Darlan Mendonça de Almeida
+Copyright (c) 2015 Darlan Mendonça